ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 To undue an exception, you'll need to manually remove the created iptables rules.
 How to do so, and other iptables manipulations, is beyond the scope of this guide.

 #### swap_endpoint
 This utility will allow you to swap the VPN endpoint (VPN gateway) that you use.
 This will change the location or country that your traffic appears to come from.
-For best performance, you generally want to pick an enpoint near you, but there can be many reasons to use a different endpint.
+For best performance, you generally want to pick an endpoint near you, but there can be many reasons to use a different endpint.
 This script is mostly here as an example, and could be easily modified to work with a cron job to change your endpoint at regular intervals for added obfuscation.

 ## Requirements
 This guide assumes you have some basic familiarity with Linux and the command line, if not, these [two](https://learn.adafruit.com/what-is-the-command-line/overview) [guides](http://linuxcommand.org/lc3_learning_the_shell.php) are a good introduction, and more general information can be found at the official [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/).
 Again, if you'd rather not deal with the potential complexity of all this, consider a [pre-configured router](https://www.flashrouters.com/vpn-types/privateinternetaccess) or just using the [apps and programs](https://www.privateinternetaccess.com/pages/client-support/) provided by Private Internet Access.